Skip to content

 Request lifecycle

-A typical authenticated request from the browser:
+A typical authenticated request like POST /api/v1/chat/conversations/:id/messages flows through:

-├─ 1.
-CORS + compression layers (tower-http)
+1. CORS + compression layers (tower-http)

-└─ 5. response drains, middlewares complete
+5. Response drains, middlewares complete.

 Key properties: